GordeevD/GordeevD.github.io/essays/design-patterns.md

 system more flexible and scalable, as they allow for easy modification and extension of the system.
 Thirdly, they improve code readability and maintainability, as they provide a standardized way of solving problems.

+## Personal Experience

+I have been using design patterns in my internship project game development.
+I have used the Singleton pattern to ensure that there is only one instance of the game manager class and background music class.
+Other examples of use design patterns in games [read here](https://dmitry-cq.medium.com/day-23-game-programming-design-patterns-5a52655cb0ef)

 ## Conclusion

 In conclusion, design patterns are an essential tool for software developers.
 They provide a set of rules and principles that help to build robust and reliable systems.
 The Gang of Four book is a